pbinkley/microcopying_1940/index.markdown

 any program which we might adopt.</p>

 <p>There have been final limitations on speed.
 I
 shouldn't say "limitations."
-There is testimony on speed of <span style="page" id="page90">[p.90]</span> production.
+There is testimony on speed of <span class="page" id="page90">[p.90]</span> production.
 "Speed" is rather an ambiguous term.
 We know pretty well that we can photograph certain types of originals at certain rates of speed with certain types of equipment.</p>